reiza/Cross-Campus-Course-Format/README.md

 2. Go to Course administration -> Edit settings.
 3. Go to Course Format section.
 4. Set the format to "UWI Shared Course",
-5. Choose the shared course and choose the Campus.
+5. Choose the shared course from the dropdown list.
 6. Click "Save and Display" button.